CollinHerber/AureliaStorm/README.md

 You can run the plugin using the [Run Plugin](/.run/Run%20Plugin.run.xml) configuration.
 This will launch an instance of intellij with the plugin loaded (for more information check out the IntelliJ Template).

-> this project is based on the [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template)
+> This project is based on the [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template)